-An individual domain instance of this property must have exactly one instance of this property, but an individual range instance cannot be referenced by more than one instance of this property.
-In other words, this property is necessary and not repeatable for its domain, and optional but not repeatable for its range.
+An individual domain instance of this property can have one or more instances of the property, but an individual range instance must be referenced by exactly one instance of the property.
+In other words, the property is necessary and repeatable for its domain, and necessary but not repeatable for its range.
+This situation is sometimes called a "fan-out".